KwiiKss/EasySave/README.md

 * EasySave 3.0 - 15/12/2022

 ======
-#### Menu in console application :
+#### explanation of software :
-The application launches and you arrive on this page.
-Thanks to this one you can change the language first or even see the credits of the application.
+The application launches and you arrive on this welcome page.
+Thanks to this one you can change the language first and put a delfaut path.

 ![image](https://user-images.githubusercontent.com/93579262/206675992-b996f5c1-cb11-41bf-b44d-7a99697d1fcd.png)